Devesh-More/vendor_mgmt_system/README.md

 }
 </li>
 </ul>
-<h2>Vendor Details Update</h2>
+<h2>Update Vendor Details </h2>
 <ul>
-<li>Setup PUT or PATCH request on the postman and hit the API endpoint with id want to update using above JSON object http://127.0.0.1:8000/api/vendors/id
+<li>Setup PUT or PATCH request on the postman to update all the fields or to update selective fields respectively and then hit the API endpoint with id want to update using above JSON object http://127.0.0.1:8000/api/vendors/id</li>
+<h2>Delete Vendors</h2>
+<li>Setup Delete request on the postman and hit the API endpoint with vendor id wanted to remove http://127.0.0.1:8000/api/vendors/id
 </li>
 </ul>
 <hr>

 <h6>Getting all purchase order details</h6>
 <li>Setup GET request on the postman and hit the API endpoint http://127.0.0.1:8000/api/purchase_order</li>
 <h6>Getting purchase order with order-id</h6>
 <li>Setup GET request on the postman and hit the API endpoint http://127.0.0.1:8000/api/purchase_order/id</li>
 </ul>
 <ul>
-<h3>Purchase Order Creation</h3>
+<h3>Add Purchase Order</h3>
 <li>Setup POST request on the postman and hit the API endpoint http://127.0.0.1:8000/api/purchase_order<br>
 Use below JSON object to create a purchase order:<br>
 {